 - Draw a rough sketch of the poster on graph paper to develop a clear idea of which components will go where.

-- Remember that the size of the poster board will be 4-feet high x 4-feet wide (1.22 M high x 1.22 M wide).
+- Remember that the size of the poster board will be 4-feet high x 8-feet wide (1.22 M high x 2.44 M wide).
 The bottom edge of the poster boards are approximately 30 inches (76.2cm) off the floor.
 These boards are push pin compatible.
 Please keep in mind that the maximum allowed poster size is 36 inches high x 48 inches wide in landscape format (86.36 x 121.92 cm), so please be mindful of other presenters’ space needs.

 - Include the title and authors of the poster as listed in your abstract.

 - Information on the poster should read like a book – flowing from left to right and from top to bottom.